KxSystems/docs/docs/architecture/optane-tests.md

     This improves overall system performances and lowers demand on the Linux kernel for moving data in/out of page cache and for overall memory management.

-Read performance (Intel Optane persistent memory as block device vs.
+Read performance (Intel Optane persistent memory as block device vs NVMe storage):
-NVMe storage):

 -   2× to 9× faster reading data from 36 different files in parallel